 - Expenses (paid with PPP proceeds) are deductible only if the business had a 25% gross receipt reduction in 2020 in comparison to 2019 (similar to the 2nd round of PPP application requirements)

-- The 25% gross receipts reduction test can be applied by comparing calendar quarters for tax years 2019 to 2020, or can also be for the entire calendar year, if the business operated all of 2019
+- The 25% gross receipts reduction test can be applied by comparing calendar quarters for tax years 2019 to 2020.
+Can also be for the entire calendar year, if the business operated all of 2019

 - Funds received from EIDL advance are not subject to the 25% gross receipts reduction test